jasonvla/mei_encoding_course/README.md

 \end{figure}
 ```

 Furthermore, there are aspects of the visual appearance that need to be addressed at some point such as the engraving style and the general typography.
 In Chapter 9.2.2 (Text Rendition) of the Guidelines, it is explained that the font of text is changeable.
-However, I tried to change the font by adding a `<rend>` element withn the `<dir>` element.
+However, I tried to change the font by adding a `<rend>` element withn the `<dir>` element but that did not work out:

+How  I tried to encode it:
 ```{=latex}
 \begin{figure}[H]
 \centering